 The 2005 final, AC Milan vs. Liverpool.
-AC Milan had won the tournament two years previously and entered the final overwhelming favourites with a side that featured seven players who had been named in the previous year's FIFA 100; Liverpool, who had no FIFA 100 players on their roster, had not won the tournament since 1984.
+AC Milan had won the tournament two years previously and entered the final overwhelming favourites with a side that featured seven players who had been named in the previous year's FIFA 100; Liverpool, who had no FIFA 100 players on their roster, had not won the tournament since 1984 and as matters stood, would not qualify for the next season's competition, having finished fifth in the Premier League.
+To make matters worse, Steven Gerrard, their captain and best player, was on the point of being bought by Chelsea.
 AC Milan took the lead in the first minute of the match and completely outplayed Liverpool to finish the first half with a 3-0 lead.
-Eight minutes into the second half, Liverpool managed to score three goals in six minutes (including a rebound from a missed penalty) and held their ground through extra time to force a penalty shootout, in which Liverpool goalkeeper Jerzy Dudek saved two penalties and a third missed the goalmouth to give Liverpool a 3-2 win.
+Eight minutes into the second half, Liverpool managed to score three goals in six minutes (including a rebound from a saved penalty) and held their ground through extra time (something which included an astonishing double save from Milan striker Andriy Shevchenko by Liverpool goalkeeper Jerzy Dudek, which was later voted the greatest Champions League moment of all time) to force a penalty shootout, in which Dudek saved two penalties and a third missed the goalmouth to give Liverpool a 3-2 win on penalties.
+UEFA gave them special dispensation to play in the Champions League the next season (albeit by coming through qualifying) and Gerrard signed a new contract at Liverpool.
 The match has since become known by Liverpool fans as "The Miracle of Istanbul".

 To add to the awesome factor, the 2005 win was Liverpool's fifth, making them the first (and last) English club to be given the trophy permanently.note From 1969-2009, UEFA rules stated that a club was allowed to keep the trophy permanently (a new one would be struck for the following year) if they won either five times total or three years running.
+Since 2009 however, the trophy remains with UEFA at all times, with the winner receiving a replica to keep.
 The other clubs to have won the trophy permanently are Real Madrid (1960), Ajax Amsterdam (1973), Bayern Munich (1976), and AC Milan (1994).
-Moreover, Liverpool had very nearly failed to progress past the group stage in the competition, needing to beat Olympiacos Piraeus of Greece by two clear goals in their final group match and only scoring the deciding goal in the last ten minutes.
+Moreover, Liverpool had very nearly failed to progress past the group stage in the competition, needing to beat Olympiacos Piraeus of Greece by two clear goals in their final group match and only scoring the deciding goal in the 86th minute.

 The 2009 Chelsea-Barcelona semifinal was an awesome moment for Barcelona.
 After a 0-0 draw (with a denied penalty for Barcelona) at Camp Nou, where Chelsea did a great job stopping the locals' famous football, they took advantage of the home support and scored first, forcing the Spaniards to draw the match to get to the final on away goals.
 The referee denied Chelsea a few arguable penalties (and a rather clear one), and instead gave out a straight red card to the Barcelona player Abidal for pretty much being near a Chelsea player who collapsed during a run to the goal, forcing them to spend the last 30 minutes with one player down.
 Chelsea felt they had the job done and put on some more defenders.
 In the 92nd minute, Andrés Iniesta scored the equalizer, starting a massive celebration by the Barcelona fans (he pulled off a similar feat during the 2010 World Cup - someone said, "He doesn't score too many goals, but when he does, they go all over the world").